petergrace1618/buying-history/README.md

 sed -n "$script" bh.xml
 ```

-Which produces such output as this:
+Which produces such glorious output as this:

 ```
 $albumsby Black Sabbath